jrjones/blog.jrj.org/_posts/2007-05-04-former-cia-director-weighs-in-on-hybrid-vehicles.md

 date: 2007-05-04 14:50
 author: jrj
 comments: true
-categories: [Automotive, Cars, CIA, Hybrid]
+tags: [Automotive, Cars, CIA, Hybrid]
+category: Automotive
 ---
 Former head of the CIA James Woolsey's daily driver is a Toyota Prius, and he said in a Motor Trend interview that "if you live in a country dependent on imported oil, it's your patriotic duty to do the same."